On the upper bound of wavefront sets of representations of p-adic groups: Proofs of the main results for general linear groups

-then $\pi$ will be the only irreducible subquotient of $\widehat{M(\widehat{\pi})} $ that can achieve the wavefront set $ \WFP(\widehat{M(\widehat{\pi})})=d_{BV}(\underline{p}_A(\phi_{\widehat{\pi}})$.
+then $\pi$ will be the only irreducible subquotient of $\widehat{M(\widehat{\pi})} $ that can achieve the wavefront set $ \WFP(\widehat{M(\widehat{\pi})})=d_{BV}(\underline{p}_A(\phi_{\widehat{\pi}}))$.
 Therefore, \eqref{eq goal GL} implies the desired conclusion for $\pi$.
-We are going to verify \eqref{eq goal GL} for any $\pi \in \Pi(\GL_m(A))_{\lambda}$ for any fixed infinitesimal parameter $\lambda$.
-Consider the partial ordering $\succeq$ on $ \Pi(\GL_m(A))_{\lambda}$ defined by $\pi \succeq \pi'$ if $M(\pi)\leq M(\pi')$, (which is also equivalent to $\pi \leq M(\pi')$).
-We recall several facts on the partially ordered set $(\Pi(\GL_m(A))_{\lambda},\succeq)$ now.
+We are going to verify \eqref{eq goal GL} for any $\pi \in \Pi(\GL_n(F))_{\lambda}$ for any fixed infinitesimal parameter $\lambda$.
+Consider the partial ordering $\succeq$ on $ \Pi(\GL_n(F))_{\lambda}$ defined by $\pi \succeq \pi'$ if $M(\pi)\leq M(\pi')$, (which is also equivalent to $\pi \leq M(\pi')$).
+We recall several facts on the partially ordered set $(\Pi(\GL_n(F))_{\lambda},\succeq)$ now.

-First, the two partial ordering sets $(\Phi(\GL_m(A))_{\lambda}, \geq_C)$ and $(\Pi(\GL_m(A))_{\lambda}, \succeq)$ are isomorphic.
+First, the two partial ordering sets $(\Phi(\GL_n(F))_{\lambda}, \geq_C)$ and $(\Pi(\GL_n(F))_{\lambda}, \succeq)$ are isomorphic.
 Namely,

 See \cite[Proposition 4.3, Theorem 5.3]{Tad90} and \cite[Theorem 2.2]{Zel81}.
-Second, it follows from the definition of $\underline{p}_A$ that
+Second, it follows from the definition of $\underline{p}$ that

-Finally, the partially ordered set $(\Pi(\GL_m(A))_{\lambda},\succeq)$ has a unique maximal (resp. minimal) element, which we denote by $\pi^0$ (resp. $\pi_0$).
-The representation $\pi^0$ is essentially tempered and $M(\pi^0)$ is irreducible, and the representation $\pi_0$ is the Aubert-Zelevinsky involution of $\pi^0$.
+Finally, the partially ordered set $(\Pi(\GL_n(F))_{\lambda},\succeq)$ has a unique maximal (resp. minimal) element, which we denote by $\pi^0$ (resp. $\pi_0$).
+The representation generic and $M(\pi^0)$ is irreducible, and the representation $\pi_0$ is the Aubert-Zelevinsky involution of $\pi^0$.